 While the employer makes all the contributions to the employee accounts, employees can withdraw the money at any time.
 They will, of course, have to pay applicable taxes and penalties.

 How do contributions work?

 - You, as employer, make the contributions; employees do not make contributions

 - SEP IRA limits on contributions are set by the IRS and periodically adjusted.
-For 2016, the contribution limit is 25 percent of each employee’s compensation, but no more than $53,000
+Contributions an employer can make to an employee's SEP-IRA cannot exceed the lesser of:

 - If you’re self-employed, there are special SEP IRA rules that apply to you, and your maximum contribution is effectively reduced to 20 percent of your net earnings